cds-snc/gcds-fonts/fonts/lato/README.md

 # GC Design System Fonts - Lato

-GC Design System headings use the font `Lato`.
+GC Design System headings use the open-source font `Lato`.

 ## Installation

 ### Install `Lato` font with CDN

-To use the GC Design System font `Lato` in your project, place the following code in your CSS or include the [gcds-lato.css](https://github.com/cds-snc/gcds-fonts/blob/main/fonts/lato/gcds-lato.css) file in your project:
+To use the `Lato` font in your project, place the following code in your CSS or include the [gcds-lato.css](https://github.com/cds-snc/gcds-fonts/blob/main/fonts/lato/gcds-lato.css) file in your project:

 ```css
 <!-- GC Design System Fonts - Lato -->